-- Use images: Enrich the content of the mind map by adding colours, visuals and icons, this makes it more memorable and stimulates the brain better.
+- Use images: Enrich the mind map’s content by adding colors, visuals, and icons; this makes it more memorable and stimulates the brain better.

-The possibilities of mind mapping truly are endless and with technology catching up, online mind mapping software now allows users to get instant access to a range of mind map templates across various topics.
-Check out some of the best mind mapping formats at Creately and start your mind mapping journey today.
+The possibilities of mind mapping truly are endless, and with technology catching up, online mind mapping software now allows users to get instant access to a range of mind map templates across various topics.
+Check out some of the best mind-mapping formats and start your mind-mapping journey today.

 Do You Use Mind Mapping?

 If you have ideas about mind mapping that might be helpful to readers, share them in the comments section below.
 Thanks!